At scene of Ethiopia's new killings, some fight, some flee

 The Tigray forces have since retreated north, residents said, leaving survivors to check the pockets of dead fighters for clues to their identities.
 And some questioned why the division of Ethiopian soldiers had left them alone, with only local militia and residents to defend them.

-Since retaking their embattled home region from Ethiopian forces in June, the Tigray fighters have brought the war into the country’s neighboring regions of Afar and Amhara, where Chenna Teklehaymanot is located.
+Since retaking much of their embattled home region from Ethiopian forces in June, the Tigray fighters have brought the war into the country’s neighboring regions of Afar and Amhara, where Chenna Teklehaymanot is located.
 The Tigray forces say they are pressuring Ethiopia’s government to lift a blockade on Tigray that has left millions of people without telecommunications, electricity, banking services and almost all humanitarian aid.

 Now a massive humanitarian crisis that already affects millions inside Tigray is spreading as hundreds of thousands of people flee the Tigray fighters, fearing their retaliatory attacks.
 The Tigray forces have said they are not attacking civilians.